-Lancaster PA Workers Compensation Lawyer
+Lancaster Workers Compensation Lawyer

 Workers compensation claims are those in which an employee seeks to recover compensation arising from injuries suffered while the employee was working for his or her employer.
 Under Pennsylvania law, an employee generally is prohibited from suing an employer for injuries suffered or diseases incurred in the course and scope of the employee’s employment.
 Instead, the employee must typically bring a claim, if at all, under the employer’s workers’ compensation insurance policy.
 Because employees are generally precluded from suing employers, Pennsylvania requires all employers to maintain workers compensation insurance, so that employees will not be left without a remedy in the event they are injured on the job.
-Even if you have a single part-time employee, you must maintain workers compensation insurance.
+Even if you have a single part-time employee, employers must maintain workers compensation insurance.
 In the event that an employer cannot obtain private insurance the employer can apply for, and will be granted coverage under the Pennsylvania State Workers Insurance Fund.

-Our workers compensation attorney’s at Haggerty & Silverman are extremely knowledgeable in regards to the legal rights of all workers.
+Our Lancaster workers compensation attorneys at Haggerty & Silverman are extremely knowledgeable in regards to the legal rights of all workers.
 We carefully review your worker’s compensation claim and assess the next logical steps needed to ensure proper financial compensation is rendered.
 If you’ve been injured on the job or became ill due to poor working conditions, you are entitled to compensation.

 There are many types of benefits attached to Pennsylvania workers compensation.
 Some of situations you could receive compensation for include:

 - Lost Wages